BLOG

 The Solution

 A reverse exchange of commercial propertyThis is a common conundrum - the inability to sell the old property prior to the date of acquisition of the new property.
 To address this situation, the IRS issued Revenue Procedure 2000-37 to effectively enable taxpayers to buy before selling.
 There are several approved solutions, the most common being to arrange for the exchange company to hold title to the new property on behalf of the taxpayer.
-When the exchange company services a routine exchange, it acts as a Qualified Intermediary (QI); when an exchange company services a reverse exchange, in which it has to take title to a property, it is referred to as an The transfer of the relinquished property to the Qualified Intermediary, and the receipt of the replacement property from the Qualified Intermediary is considered an exchange.
-To be compliant with IRC Section 1031, the transaction must be properly structured, rather than being a sale to one party followed by a purchase from another party.
+When the exchange company services a routine exchange, it acts as a Qualified Intermediary (QI); when an exchange company services a reverse exchange, in which it has to take title to a property, it is referred to as an Also referred to as an "EAT", is typically a special purpose, limited-liability company that is used to own the legal title to property that is being parked as part of a reverse exchange.
+An exchange accommodation titleholder may not be a disqualified person.
 Exchange Accommodation Titleholder (EAT).

 The EAT takes title to the new property and "parks," or holds, that title until the taxpayer sells the relinquished property as part of a conventional forward exchange.
 In this type of reverse exchange, the taxpayer will ultimately acquire the replacement property from the EAT, who acquired it from the original seller.

 In Mr. Lodo’s transaction, a financial institution made a loan of $1,100,000 towards the acquisition price of the new property.
 The loan was made to a new LLC, established specifically to take title to the new property, with the EAT as its sole member.
 This loan was documented by a note and secured by a mortgage on the property.
 Mr. Lodo, rather than the EAT, was asked to guaranty the loan.
 In addition, Mr. Lodo made his own loan to the LLC in the approximate amount of $412,000 to help finance the EAT’s acquisition of the replacement property.
 The loan was documented with a note and secured with a pledge of the EAT’s membership interest in the LLC.
-The acquisition of the new property was closed on June 6, 2014 resulting in a maximum safe harbor deadline to complete the Reverse The transfer of the relinquished property to the Qualified Intermediary, and the receipt of the replacement property from the Qualified Intermediary is considered an exchange.
-To be compliant with IRC Section 1031, the transaction must be properly structured, rather than being a sale to one party followed by a purchase from another party.
-Exchange as of December 2, 2014.
+The acquisition of the new property was closed on June 6, 2014 resulting in a maximum safe harbor deadline to complete the A Reverse Exchange is typically conducted under the safe harbor established in Rev Proc 2000-37.
+These are "parking arrangements" where either: (i) a property is purchased and "parked" as a potential replacement property for the benefit of a specific taxpayer by an exchange accommodation title holder until such time as the taxpayer arranges for the transfer of the relinquished property to the ultimate transferee in a simultaneous or deferred exchange; or (ii) a taxpayer transfers the relinquished property to be "parked" by an exchange accommodation title holder in exchange for immediately receiving the replacement property, and the exchange accommodation title holder later transfers the relinquished property to the ultimate transferee Reverse Exchange as of December 2, 2014.

 While the replacement property was held by the EAT, Mr. Lodo entered into a contract to sell the relinquished property with a closing date of October 31, 2014.
 The sale price was $1,425,000.
 The debt on the old property was $700,000 and that loan was paid directly from the closing, so the net equity amounted to roughly $725,000.
-Upon closing, the remaining sale proceeds were deposited directly into Mr. Lodo’s Forward The transfer of the relinquished property to the Qualified Intermediary, and the receipt of the replacement property from the Qualified Intermediary is considered an exchange.
-To be compliant with IRC Section 1031, the transaction must be properly structured, rather than being a sale to one party followed by a purchase from another party.
-Exchange account.
+Upon closing, the remaining sale proceeds were deposited directly into Mr. Lodo’s Forward Exchange account.
 Mr. Lodo then directed the QI to transfer the funds from the exchange account to the EAT in order to pay down the two loans that were originally made to the EAT to acquire the new property.
 The EAT paid off the $412,000 loan from Mr. Lodo and paid down the loan from the financial institution with the remainder of the funds in the exchange account.
 Mr. Lodo then took ownership of the replacement property subject to the remaining debt.

 The Result